shermanto24/The-Physicians-Assistant/README.md

 ## Download Instructions

-Download CollectorDriver.jar and open it.
+Download Physician_s_Assistant.jar and open it.
 If you cannot, download Java first (https://www.java.com/en/download/) and try again.